Brown-eared bulbul: Breeding

-Around five eggs are laid by the female, which then incubates them.
+Brown-eared bulbuls typically breed between April and July, and sometimes August.
+They build cup-shaped nest in the lower branches of trees, in bushes or on man-made structures, 1.5–4.5 metres off the ground.
+Around five eggs are laid by the female, which then incubates them for 13 to 14 days.
 Brown-eared bulbuls are frequently parasitized by cuckoos, whose chicks will push bulbul eggs and chicks out of the nest.

 Feeding

-In summer, brown-eared bulbuls primarily feed on insects, while they mostly take fruits and seeds in the fall and winter.
+In summer, brown-eared bulbuls primarily feed on insects, while they mostly take fruits (like berries and citrus) and seeds in the fall and winter.
 At this time, they also feed on the nectar from Camellia flowers, becoming dusted with yellow pollen in the process.
 In this way they help to pollinate the flowers at a time of year when there are few insect pollinators around.

 Diseases

 H. amaurotis is a host for the haemosporidian disease Haemoproteus philippinensis (Haemoproteus (Parahaemoproteus) philippinensis).